3mdeb/conferences/unveiling-openbmc.md

 ???

-The goal was to play around with the OpenBMC with the hardware we have available.
+* The goal was to play around with the OpenBMC with the hardware we have available
+* We also develop open-source firmware for this board, so it could be an opportunity to have both host and BMC firmwares open-sourced
-We have noticed some old patchsets for the SUpermicor X11SSH-TF, and also some X11SPI board in the OpenBMC repository.
-The main difference between these two is the BMC chip itself.
+* We have noticed some old patchsets for the SUpermicor X11SSH-TF, and also some X11SPI board in the OpenBMC repository
+* The main difference between these two is the BMC chip itself.
 The SSH uses AST2400, while the SPI uses AST2500.

 ---
 # Adding Supermicro X11SSH-TF